 Monograms provides traveler's access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Paris.
 Our Local Host will ensure that you feel comfortable and welcomed while on vacation and help you maximize your time so you can enjoy Paris.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Paris and you'll be on your way in no time.
 Plus, your Local Host® will share local Paris insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 Hello, my name is Kenia.
 I am one of the Paris Monograms Hosts and really enjoy greeting Monograms' guests.
 I have lived in Paris for 15 years and it is a pleasure helping people to discover the city for the first time, or to enjoy a return visit.
 I still remember the first came I came to Paris, its stunning monuments, its elegance and its natural beauty really impressed me.
 There are fabulous art collections to discover, delightful restaurants, a romantic Seine cruise to admire the majesty of Paris, and the Eiffel Tower.
 We look forward to meeting you, we are always happy to make new friends.

 Try a walking tour of the Montmartre district, where artists such as Picasso and Van Gogh worked.
-While in Montmartre, visit the Sacré-Coeur (Sacred Heart).
-This pristine, white-stone church was proposed as a memorial to the soldiers killed in the Franco-Prussian War of 1870, but was not completed until the end of World War I. The church features one of the world's largest mosaics, which depicts Christ with outstretched arms, and a massive 19-ton church bell.
-Sit on the steps outside the church for wonderful views of the city, maybe joining in the singing with other visitors enjoying a relaxing moment, and absorb the Parisienne joie de vivre (joy of life).
+Visit the pristine, white-stone Sacré-Coeur Basilica which features one of the world's largest mosaics, and a massive 19-ton church bell.
+From the steps outside, enjoy wonderful views of the city and immerse yourself in the Parisienne joie de vivre (joy of life).